git-224/website-source/webpages/archives.md

 On this [Nominal Roll site](http://www.ww2roll.gov.au/) you can search by Name, Service Number, Honours, or Place (of birth, locality of residence, enlistment) to see a summary of a person's service record.
 Once found it is possible to print out a copy.

 If the name is known, but not the service number, then click on the Name tab, select Army and then enter as much detail as possible.
-The more detail, the smaller the number of results.
+The more detail, the fewer results.

 If the Service Number is known then this will give the details immediately.
 From this summary a certificate can be printed.